jhauberg/termlike/README.md

 <img src="assets/screenshot.png" width="432" height="374">

-### Limitations

-Termlike specializes in *one* thing; getting character glyphs on the screen- fast.
-This makes Termlike differ from typical roguelike engines in a few ways:

-**256 Glyphs**

-Termlike *only* supports the 256 glyphs defined by [Codepage 437](https://en.wikipedia.org/wiki/Code_page_437), and provides a built-in font that resembles the one found on the original [IBM PC](https://en.wikipedia.org/wiki/IBM_PC).

-**Not a terminal**

-Termlike is not a terminal, nor is it a [terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator).

-There is no concept of a grid of cells for glyphs to be put into, or a cursor from which you print.
-There's just a surface full of pixels.
-As such, there are no restrictions on where, or how many, glyphs can be put on the display surface.

-**Not event-based**

-Termlike does not idle or block between input events.

-It renders frames and glyphs continuously, making it less energy efficient, but more encouraging toward visually appealing animations.

 ## Usage

 Termlike is intended to be used as a static library that you link into your program.